skatsubo/immich-metadata-exporter/README.md

 ## Description

-This tool exports Immich asset metadata to companion [XMP sidecars](https://docs.immich.app/features/xmp-sidecars).

 This tool exports Immich asset metadata to XMP sidecar files.
+It writes all [XMP metadata fields that Immich can write](https://docs.immich.app/features/xmp-sidecars).
-It can restore accidentally deleted sidecars or create new ones based on metadata stored in the Immich database.
+Use it to restore accidentally deleted sidecars or create new ones based on metadata stored in the Immich database.

 Motivation:
 - I wrote this bash/SQL out of curiosity as a response to the Discord post: [Bulk (re)write of xmp sidecar files](https://discord.com/channels/979116623879368755/1425744361718677587) (see indexed web version at [AnswerOverflow](https://www.answeroverflow.com/m/1425744361718677587)).